Why do people post on [bad platform] instead of [good platform]? | Patreon

 1. Of course, almost no one optimizes for revenue because most people don't make money off of the content they put out on the internet.
 And I suspect only a tiny fraction of people are consciously optimizing for engagement, but just like we saw with prestige, there seems to be a lot of nonconscious optimization for engagement.
 A place where you can see this within a platform is (and I've looked at hundreds of examples of this) when people start using a platform like Mastodon or Threads.
 They'll post a lot of different kinds of things.
 Most things won't get a lot of traction and a few will.
 They could continue posting the same things, but they'll often, instead, post less low-engagement content over time and more high-engagement content over time.
 Platforms have a variety of ways of trying to make other people engage with your content rewarding and, on average, this seems to work on people.
 This is an intra-platform and not an inter-platform example, but if this works on people, it seems like the inter-platform reasoning should hold as well.

 Personally, I'm not optimizing for engagement or revenue, but I've been paying my rent from Patreon earnings, so it would probably make sense to do so.
 But, at least at the moment, looking into what interests me feels like a higher priority even if that's sort of a revenue and engagement minimizing move.
 For example, wc has the source of my last post at 20k words, which means that doing two passes of writing over the post might've been something like 7h40m.
 If I did short-form content instead, a while back, I did an experiment where I tried tweeting daily for a few months, which increased my Twitter followers by ~50% (from ~20k to ~30k).
 The Twitter experiment probably took about as much time as typing up my last post (which doesn't include the time spent doing the work for the last post which involved, among other things, reading five books and 15 or so papers about tire and vehicle dynamics), so from an engagement or revenue standpoint, posting to short-form platforms totally dominates the kind of writing I'm doing and anyone who care almost at all about engagement or revenue would do the short-form posting instead of long-form writing that takes time to create.
 As for me, right now, I have two drafts I'm in the middle of which are more like my last post.
-For one draft, the two major things I need to finish up are writing up a summary of ~500 articles/comments for an appendix and reading a 400 page book I want to quote a few things from, and for the other, I need to finish writing up notes for ~400 pages pages of FOIA'd government docs.
+For one draft, the two major things I need to finish up are writing up a summary of ~500 articles/comments for an appendix and reading a 400 page book I want to quote a few things from, and for the other, I need to finish writing up notes for ~350 pages of FTC memos.
+Each of these drafts will turn into a blog post that's long enough that it could be a standalone book.
 In terms of the revenue this drives to my Patreon, I'd be lucky if I make minimum wage from doing this, not even including the time spent on things I research but don't publish because the result is uninteresting.
 But I'm also a total weirdo.
 On average, people are going to produce content that gets eyeballs, so of course a lot more people are going to create more hastily written long [bad platform] threads than blog posts.

 [return]